 What Causes Nocturnal Teeth Grinding?

-Treatment for the condition is centered around stopping the grinding with a nightime mouthguard, relaxation practices, lifestyle changes, and/or pain relief.
+Treatment for the condition is centered around stopping the grinding with a nighttime mouth guard, relaxation practices, lifestyle changes, and/or pain relief.

 Dentists and doctors most often recommend an oral splint to stop teeth grinding.
 This full or partial mouth guard is worn during sleep.
 It helps prevent grinding and minimizes damage to your teeth.
 Many sufferers experience relief when using a splint.
 Yet, symptoms can return when the splint is not worn.

 Relaxation therapies may help reduce the stress that triggers habitual grinding.
 Meditation, yoga, massage, regular exercise, biofeedback training, hypnosis, and other body-calming activities can help reduce occurrences.
-For information on these and other relaxation techniques, click here.
+Click for information on these and other relaxation techniques.

 There are certain lifestyle habits that can help address symptoms, as well.
 These include getting a sufficient amount of sleep each night, establishing healthy sleep habits, and eating a well-balanced diet.